What Is An Auditory Processing Disorder (APD)?

 - Assistive listening technology

-Speaking, hearing and understanding are essential to human communication.
-Language is essential to academic success, learning, working, and enjoying family and social life with peers.
-When a child cannot understand the language code, there is a Receptive problem.
-If a child does not know enough language rules to verbally share thoughts, ideas and feelings completely, then there is an Expressive problem.
-One problem can exist without the other, but they often occur together in children and adults.
+Understanding what we hear and read, and speaking and writing effectively, are uniquely human communication skills.
+Developing effective language skills is essential to learning, working, and enjoying family and social life with peers.
+When a child or adult cannot understand the language code, there is a Receptive problem.
+If an individual does not know enough language rules to verbally share thoughts, ideas and feelings completely, then there is an Expressive problem.

 - What words mean